TwanAsselbergs/apple/README.md

 ## Overview

-This Apple clone was my first individual assignment.
+This Apple clone was my first individual assignment for school.
 The task was to create a custom-built dynamic webshop using PHP.
 You can order items and accessories, view your shopping cart, and place an order.

 1. Front-end (`/index.html`)